National Highway Traffic Safety Administration

+The Federal Motor Vehicle Safety Standards are codified under Title 49 of the Code of Federal Regulations.
+Additional federal vehicle standards are contained elsewhere in the CFR.
+Another of NHTSA's activities is the collection of data about motor vehicle crashes, available in various data files maintained by the National Center for Statistics and Analysis, in particular the Fatality Analysis Reporting System (FARS), the Crash Investigation Sampling System (CISS, where technicians investigate a random sample of police crash reports), and others.

+Other aspects of U.S. traffic safety, including road design, traffic enforcement, and crash investigation are outside of NHTSA's jurisdiction.

 History

 In 1964 and 1966, public pressure grew in the United States to increase the safety of cars, culminating with the publishing of Unsafe at Any Speed, by Ralph Nader, an activist lawyer, and the report prepared by the National Academy of Sciences entitled Accidental Death and Disability: The Neglected Disease of Modern Society.